Speech Therapy Treatments For Kids With Nonverbal Autism

 • Being upset at interruptions in routine

-• Obsessive interests and fixations
+• Intense or obsessive interests and fixations

 • Short attention span